 Make sure their own corporations are not complicit in human rights abuses.
 IPF works to promote a culture that supports internationally recognised human rights and seeks to avoid complicity in human rights abuses.
 Our Code of Ethics and Group policies reflect our commitment to act ethically in all our business dealings and to follow leading international standards in relation to employment, human rights, and core labour standards.
-We actively encourage our employees and agents to raise concerns on unethical business practices and offer an independently operated whistleblowing hotline for those who, for whatever reason, choose not to use internal reporting methods
+We actively encourage our employees and agents to raise concerns on unethical business practices and offer an independently operated whistleblowing hotline for those who, for whatever reason, choose not to use internal reporting methods.

-We have a zero-tolerance approach to modern forms of slavery and provide training on the risk our business faces from modern slavery in its supply chains to employees who are more exposed to such risks.
+We have a zero-tolerance approach to modern forms of slavery.
+In 2019, 96% of our employees completed our awareness module on modern slavery which covers our standards and processes, how to spot modern slavery issues and how to react.
 We have undertaken a risk assessment of all existing suppliers to the IPF Group based on a number of risk-factors including the nature of services and spend.
 All new suppliers are assessed following the same methodology.